 The 16-inch MacBook Pro was first introduced in late 2019, so now would be an ideal time to update it with boosted Apple Silicon processors, making it the perfect flagship product to demonstrate what the new chips are capable of.
 At least, that is what you would think, but Apple apparently thought otherwise, with the largest MacBook Pro notably absent from Apple’s event.

-This could mean the company is holding off until early next year for an update.
+This could mean the company is holding off until early next year for an update to one of the best MacBooks.
 Apple often updates its Macs in the spring, and given the severe delays the current pandemic has caused to the company’s supply chain, we may have to be a little more patient before we see updates to the 16-inch MacBook Pro.

 Alongside Apple Silicon Macs, one of the strongest stories going into Apple’s event was that the company would debut its long-rumored AirTags.
 These are allegedly Tile-like tracking devices that can be magnetically attached to your valuables.
 Evidence of their existence has been uncovered in various versions of iOS, so it seems to be a question of when, not if.

 Alas, Apple held off on announcing AirTags, preferring instead to focus entirely on the Mac and the company’s new M1 chips.
 Given the abundance of evidence pointing to their existence, we do not expect it will be long until Apple decides the time is right for the new product.

 The ever-popular AirPods and AirPods Pro are being redesigned, according to numerous rumors and leaked photos.
 Respected analyst Ming-Chi Kuo has said he expects AirPods 3 to look a lot like the current AirPods Pro design, with a much shorter stem than the current iteration.
 And what about the high-end version of Apple’s wireless earbuds?
 Bloomberg reckons they will lose their stem entirely, taking design cues from companies like Amazon and Google.